Pharokeepers/pharokeepers.github.io/_posts/2019-08-25-Final-Report.md

 ### Contribution Lists

 The following list shows GitHub pull requests, each one containing several commits.
 Ticked boxes indicate that all the changes are merged into the base branch.
-Most of the commits have been included into the base branch, while a few still await to be merged.
+Most of the commits have been included into the base branch, while a few still await to be merged (the ones that are not merged are marked as - *under review*).
 Changes made to the Containers-Tree project are more significant, and they are presented in a separate list.

 - [x] [Containers-SkipList: fix how to depend on it](https://github.com/Ducasse/Containers-SkipList/pull/2)
 - [x] [Containers-UniqueOrdered: add how to load and depend on](https://github.com/Ducasse/Containers-UniqueOrdered/pull/1)